facebookresearch/habitat-challenge/README.md

 # Habitat Challenge 2022

-This repository contains the starter code for the 2022 challenge, details of the tasks, and training and evaluation setups.
+This repository contains the starter code for the 2022 challenge, and training and evaluation setups.
 For an overview of habitat-challenge, visit [aihabitat.org/challenge](https://aihabitat.org/challenge/).

 If you are looking for our 2021/2020/2019 starter code, it’s available in the [`challenge-YEAR branch`](https://github.com/facebookresearch/habitat-challenge/tree/challenge-2021).

 This year, we are hosting a challenges on the ObjectNav embodied navigation task.
 ObjectNav focuses on egocentric object/scene recognition and a commonsense understanding of object semantics (where is a fireplace typically located in a house?).

-### New in 2022
+### Changes in 2022 (over 2021)
-We are introducing a new dataset called [HM3D](https://aihabitat.org/datasets/hm3d-semantics/) in 2022.
+- We are instantiating ObjectNav on a new dataset called [HM3D-Semantics v0.1](https://aihabitat.org/datasets/hm3d-semantics/).
+- We are retiring the PointNav challenge, although the evaluation servers will continue to be open and researchers are welcome to submit to them.

 ## Task: ObjectNav